 What category of books does Delightfully Different belong to?

 Delightfully Different is an award winning YA novel.
 We witness the family struggling to get a diagnosis, explaining to family and friends about their “different“child, overcoming problems in the education system, coping with bullying, and living with the strain all this is causing in their marriage and with a sibling.
-As Mia’s life unfolds and we read about her strange behavior, we soon realize that we are witnessing the symptoms that are the red flags signs of SPD and Asperger’s.
+As Mia’s life unfolds and we read about her strange behavior, we soon realize that we are witnessing the symptoms that are the red flags signs of Sensory Processing Disorder (SPD) and Asperger’s.
 Like Tony Atwood, world renowned psychologist said, “There are many facts within fiction.”

 It is believed that many girls and young women with Asperger’s are not being diagnosed early enough or are misdiagnosed and, that they and their families spend years not receiving the correct treatment or any treatment or support at all.
 Delightfully Different, like Julie Clark’s Asperger’s in PINK, will help open eyes to get the accommodations and support these young girls deserve.
 Young women readers will also see in the main character, Mia, a child with exceptional language skills, musical ability, and a phenomenal memory which shows the two sides of a person with Asperger’s.